• Skip to main content

 5. Meanwhile, roast the wheat flour in another pan on medium heat with constant stirring until you can smell a lovely toasted aroma.

 6. Remove from heat and transfer roasted wheat flour to a bowl.
-Add 1 cup water to it and make a smooth slurry.
+Add 1 cup of water to it and make a smooth slurry.
 No lumps, please.

 7. When the meat is tender, add wheat flour slurry and yogurt to it.
 Mix well.
 You might need to add about 1 cup of water to reach the desired consistency of gravy. ( Skip water if gravy is already thin.)